Examinations, Credits and Grading system

 In principle, oral exams must take place in the examination period following the block.
 The student will receive the result (the grade and the number of credits obtained) immediately after the oral exam.

-In general, each course offers two opportunities for students to take an examination, the original exam in the exam period immediately after the block in which the course was taught, the resit in the exam period of the next block.
+In general, each course offers two opportunities for students to take an examination.
+The original exam will be offered in the exam period immediately after the block in which the course was taught, the resit exam will be offered in the exam period of the next block.

 Dates of written examinations – no changes possible